-In order to comply with the British Skydiving Operations Manual Section 9, Paragraph 1.1 Cl's must appoint a Chief Pilot responsible to him/her for the PTO's flying operation.
-This may be carried out in accordance with Section 4, Paragraph 11.2 i.e. 'The CI may delegate responsibilities to qualified subordinates; this may be by the subordinate signing a form to accept responsibility for a specific area or duty.
-The CI is to ensure that person accepting responsibility is aware what the responsibility entails.
+In order to comply with the British Skydiving Operations Manual Section 9, Paragraph 1.3: Cl's will appoint a Chief Pilot responsible to them for the PTO's flying operation.
+This may be carried out in accordance with Section 4, Paragraph 11.2 i.e. 'The Cl may delegate responsibilities to qualified subordinates; this may be by the subordinate signing a form to accept responsibility for a specific area or duty.
+The Cl is to ensure that person accepting responsibility is aware what the responsibility entails.